Comic-Con Russia

 Comic-Con Russia is a speculative fiction entertainment annual exhibition and fan convention of computer and video games, TV series and comic movies in Russia, organized by the committee of Russian Game Developers Conference and Bubble Comics.
-First convention was held alongside the 2014 IgroMir.
+The first convention was held alongside the 2014 IgroMir.

 From the beginning the showcasing primarily comic books and science fiction/fantasy related film, television, and similar popular arts, the convention includes a larger range of pop culture and entertainment elements across virtually all genres, including horror, animation, anime, manga, toys, collectible card games, video games, webcomics, and fantasy novels in the country.

-The 2019 event was the last held.
-The event for 2020 was postponed to October 2022 due to the COVID-19 pandemic, but the organiser "went silent" following the Russian invasion of Ukraine in February 2022.
-The parent event IgroMir was cancelled in 2022, leading to a lawsuit against the organisers over unreturned fees for the event.
-Given the economic sanctions on Russia and the departure of foreign media companies which prevent the sale of western video games, comics and films, Comic Con Russia is unlikely to return.
+The event for 2020 was postponed to October 2022 due to the COVID-19 pandemic, but the organiser "went silent" following the Russo-Ukrainian war.
+The parent event IgroMir was cancelled in 2022, leading to a lawsuit against the organizers over unreturned fees for the event.

+In 2025, Comic-Con Russia returned, again as a combined event with IgroMir, but with a new event organizer and new venue.